omarkmu/pz-omichat/docs/sandbox-options/filters-predicates.md

 **Default:** `$sub($input 1 50)`

 Filters names set by players with `/name` or `/nickname`.
 The default option will limit names to 50 characters.

-This format can [set](../format-strings/functions.md#set) `error` or `errorID` to provide feedback to the player.
-If `errorID` is used, it will be interpreted as a string ID, whereas `error` will be displayed as given.

-If the empty string is returned, or either error token is set, the command will fail.
+If the empty string is returned, or either [error token](../format-strings/tokens.md#error-tokens) is set, the command will fail.

 **Tokens:**
 - [`$input`](../format-strings/tokens.md#input)